Forum Latest Posts

 in Spain:

-• Alta Velocidad Española (AVE) high-speed trains – 10 euro (2nd class) & 23,5 euro (1st class)
+• Alta Velocidad Española (AVE) high-speed trains: 10 euro (2nd class) & 23,50 euro (1st class)

-• Avant (AV) trains - 6,5 euro (both 1st and 2nd class)
+• Avant (AV) trains: 6,50 euro (both 1st and 2nd class)

-• Alaris (ALS), Altaria (ATL), Euromed (EM), Alvia & Arco trains - 6,5 euro (2nd class) & 6,5 euro (1st class, 10 euro with additional service or 23,5 euro with a meal included)
+• Alaris (ALS), Altaria (ATL), Euromed (EM), Alvia trains: 6,50 euro (2nd class) & 23,50 euro (1st class with a meal included)

-• Duirno (D) & Talgo trains - 6,5 euro (2nd class) & 10 euro (1st class)
+• Duirno (D), Talgo & Arco trains: 6,50 euro (2nd class) & 10 euro (1st class)

-• Media Distancia (MD), R-598 & TRD trains- 4 euro (both 1st and 2nd class)
+• Media Distancia (MD), R-598 & Tren Regional Diesel (TRD): 4,50 euro (both 1st and 2nd class)

-• Regional Express (RE) trains - subject to 4 euro supplement
+• Regional Express (RE) trains: subject to 4 euro supplement

-• TrenHotel train # 921/922 'Galícia' from Barcelona to A Coruña & Vigo (via Lleida, Zaragoza, Leon) - 10 euro (sleeperette, 1st class), 56,5 euro (double sleeper, 1st class), 106,5 euro (single sleeper, 1st class) etc.
+• TrenHotel train # 921/922 'Galícia' from Barcelona to A Coruña & Vigo (via Lleida, Zaragoza, Leon): 10 euro (sleeperette, 1st class), 56,50 euro (double sleeper, 1st class), 106,50 euro (single sleeper, 1st class)

-• TrenHotel train # 894/897 'Alhambra' from Barcelona to Granada (via Valencia, Albacete, Linares) - 6,5 euro (sleeperette, 2nd class), 10 euro (sleeperette, 1st class), 33,7 euro (4 bed sleeper, 2nd class), 56,5 euro (double sleeper, 1st class), 106,5 euro (single sleeper, 1st class) etc.
+• TrenHotel train # 894/897 'Alhambra' from Barcelona to Granada (via Valencia, Albacete, Linares): 6,50 euro (sleeperette, 2nd class), 10 euro (sleeperette, 1st class), 33,70 euro (4 bed sleeper, 2nd class), 56,50 euro (double sleeper, 1st class), 106,50 euro (single sleeper, 1st class)

-• TrenHotel train # 851/852 'Ries Gallegues' from Madrid to A Coruña, Pontevedra, Ferrol (via Santiago de Compostella) - 6,5 euro (sleeperette, 2nd class), 10 euro (sleeperette, 1st class), 33,7 euro (4 bed sleeper, 2nd class), 56,5 euro (double sleeper, 1st class), 106,5 euro (single sleeper, 1st class) etc.
+• TrenHotel train # 851/852 'Ries Gallegues' from Madrid to A Coruña, Pontevedra, Ferrol (via Santiago de Compostella): 6,50 euro (sleeperette, 2nd class), 10 euro (sleeperette, 1st class), 33,70 euro (4 bed sleeper, 2nd class), 56,50 euro (double sleeper, 1st class), 106,50 euro (single sleeper, 1st class)

-• Estrella train # 370/373 'Costa Brava' from Madrid to Portbou/Cerbere (via Barcelona, Girona) - 6,5 euro (seat 2nd class), 10 euro (seat, 1st class) 18,6 euro (6 berth couchette)
+• Estrella train # 370/373 'Costa Brava' from Madrid to Barcelona: 6,50 euro (seat 2nd class), 10 euro (seat, 1st class) 18,60 euro (6 berth couchette) (Service Suspended)

 International:

-• Elipsos Trenhotel Barcelona-Milan/Zurichsleeperette (reclining seats) 50 EUR; 4 bed sleeper 75 EUR; 2 bed sleeper 116 EUR etc. (Service Suspended)
+• Elipsos Trenhotel Barcelona-Milan/Zurich – sleeperette (reclining seats) 50 EUR; 4 bed sleeper 75 EUR; 2 bed sleeper 116 EUR etc. (Service Suspended)

-• Elipsos Trenhotel train # 475/477 'Joan Miro' from Barcelona to Paris (via Girona, Orleans) – sleeperette (reclining seats) 50 euro, 4 bed sleeper 75 euro, 2 bed sleeper 116 euro, single slepeer 174 euro, luxury double sleeper 168 euro & luxury single sleeper 216 euro
+• Elipsos Trenhotel train # 475/477 'Joan Miro' from Barcelona to Paris (via Girona, Orleans) – sleeperette (reclining seats) 50 euro, 4 bed sleeper 75 euro, 2 bed sleeper 116 euro, single slepeer 174 euro, luxury double sleeper 168 euro & luxury single sleeper 216 euro (Service Suspended, instead offered high-speed daytime trains Barcelona-Paris and Madrid-Marseille)

-• Elipsos Trenhotel train # 407/409 'Francsico de Goya' from Madrid to Paris (via Valladolid, Orleans) – sleeperette (reclining seats) 50 euro, 4 bed sleeper 75 euro, 2 bed sleeper 116 euro, single slepeer 174 euro, luxury double sleeper 168 euro & luxury single sleeper 216 euro
+• Elipsos Trenhotel train # 407/409 'Francsico de Goya' from Madrid to Paris (via Valladolid, Orleans) – sleeperette (reclining seats) 50 euro, 4 bed sleeper 75 euro, 2 bed sleeper 116 euro, single slepeer 174 euro, luxury double sleeper 168 euro & luxury single sleeper 216 euro (Service Suspended, instead offered high-speed daytime trains Barcelona-Paris and Madrid-Marseille)

 Sweden (SJ):